-Early Childhood (Pre-Kindergarten & Kindergarten)
+Early Childhood (Pre-K, Kindergarten & 1st Grade)

 Young children learn through exploration and play.
 Our early childhood program provides a unique responsive classroom experience for children through hands-on, discovery-based methods of learning and interaction with peers.
 Our students develop strong academic skills and knowledge, and a curiosity for learning.
 Most importantly, they have fun while they grow in resilience, creative thought, and resourcefulness.